pbulsink/jekyll-now/_posts/2016-08-04-data_preparation.md

 published: true
 layout: post
 excerpt_separator: <!--more-->
-tags: R hockey cleaning exploratory
+tags: R hockey cleaning exploratory Dixon-Coles
 ---

-*Note: This is earlier work I did (last winter/spring) so some info may seem dated at time of posting*
+*Note: This is earlier work I did (last winter/spring) so some info may seem dated at time of posting.
+I've used data files current to then.*

 Much work has been done on predicting winners of sports or games.
 Many different tools exist, including some that attempt to predict the score of games.
 Some are specific to a sport, such as the [WASP tool for cricket](https://en.wikipedia.org/wiki/WASP_(cricket_calculation_tool)), while others are simple and useful everywhere, like [the log5 technique](https://en.wikipedia.org/wiki/Log5).
 Some use advanced individual statistics to sum up probabilities ([see this pdf](http://statistics.ucla.edu/system/resources/BAhbBlsHOgZmSSJPMjAxMi8wNS8xNC8xNV8xM18xOF8zNTBfQV9QbGF5ZXJfQmFzZWRfQXBwcm9hY2hfdG9fQmFzZWJhbGxfU2ltdWxhdGlvbi5wZGYGOgZFVA/A%20Player%20Based%20Approach%20to%20Baseball%20Simulation.pdf)), and others use various statistical tools, such as Bayesian analysis.